pryv/open-pryv.io/WORK-FULL-MONGO.md

 27/03/2024 - Made a MongoDB of platform/DB

 - migrated to 'pryv-node-platform' as the db should behave differntly that user-based DB.
-- can be activated with setting `platform:db = 'mongodb'`
+- can be activated with setting `storagePlatform:engine = 'mongodb'`
 - migration with `LOGS=info node components/platform/src/switch1.9.0sqlite-mongo.js --config configs/api.yml`